‘Lodge Tales’ Is a Native American Paranormal Podcast

 I’ve attended a few Pueblo Indian rituals since my dad used to drag me down to Zuni when I was three, and I have noticed something: The tribes don’t expect everyone to participate.
 The specialists—the appropriate religious society or priesthood—will perform both the hidden parts and the public parts—dances and so on.
 Many people will just be spectators.
 The important thing is that the ritual is performed for everyone’s benefit, whether they pay close attention or are off seated on an adobe wall eating watermelon or chatting up a potential romantic partner.

 Likewise the old-time Pagans had used processions as a major large-group activity.
 Sometimes they ended, for example, at a sacrificial altar, and then the specialists took over.
 (Everyone ate later.)
 They did not make everyone sit in rows inside a temple—most activity took place outside the temple.
-Making you stand or sit around indoors while the specialists do their thing is the Christians’ mistake.[3]Yes, the liturgical churches—Orthodox, Catholic, fancy Anglican—will give you visualization exercises etc. to do during the service, and there are postural changes—sitting, standing, … Continue reading
+Making you stand or sit around indoors while the specialists do their thing is the Christians’ mistake.((Yes, the liturgical churches—Orthodox, Catholic, fancy Anglican—will give you visualization exercises etc. to do during the service, and there are postural changes—sitting, standing, kneeling—in some churches, but it is not what I would call movement.))

 Right now, we are in the middle of summer festival season in the US and elsewhere.
 Tell me what you see.
 Are people getting away from the “Let’s just make a big ol’ circle and call the Quarters” model?
 There has to be something that works better.